Where in the Hudson Valley Contest: “Keeping Time” Clocktower

 Inside this building’s chiseled gray, stone exterior, the spacious ground-floor library harbors a collection of rare, out-of-print volumes pertaining to local history.
 On the floor below lies a natural history museum, which contains everything from a taxidermied mongoose to a shrunken human head.
 To top off the building’s various displays, a steep staircase brings visitors up to a museum of Quaker history.

 The surrounding town was once home to the Hudson Valley’s largest Quaker population.
 Now it’s known as a scenic destination for visitors seeking outdoor activities.
 Can you find where this clock-helmed building resides?
-The first reader with the correct response wins a prize.
+Submit your answer in the form below; the first reader with the correct response wins a prize.
 Good luck!